-Five year average of crashes: 93
+Five year average of crashes: 83

-Based upon the data trends referenced herein, crashes trends referenced above that show an upward from our low-point in FY2016 of 78 crashes to our five year average of 93 or an increase of 19% as well as recent events throughout the United States involving Passenger Carriers, WV will continue indefinitely our commitment to reducing crashes involving Passenger Carrier Vehicles.
-Specifically between 2021 and 2023 we will reduce crashes by 3% annually for a total reduction of 9 crashes.
+Based upon the data trends referenced herein, crashes trends referenced above show that we bus related crashes dipped in FY2020 and FY2021, during the COVID pandemic.
+The five year average of bus crashes occurring in WV is approximately 83.
+WV will continue, indefinitely, our commitment to reducing crashes involving Passenger Carrier Vehicles.
+Specifically between 2024 and 2026 we will reduce crashes by 3% annually for a total reduction of 6 crashes to bring us to approximately 77 crashes annually.